-Radiant v Convection Heating
+Radiant Heat v Convection Heat Transfer

-Because they heat the air, even the best market leading “low consumption” digital electric convection radiators need around 40wm3.
+Radiant Heat vs Convection Heat; because they heat the air, even the best market leading “low consumption” digital electric convection radiators need around 40wm3.
 Herschel infrared panels do not heat the air and so typically only need 25wm3.
 Both Herschel and digital electric radiators run for around 40% of the required heating period (often referred to as the “effective power”).
 That’s a massive saving of 37% on electricity consumption by Herschel with even higher savings of up to 60% compared to electric storage heaters.

-Heat transfer fundamentals: radiant versus convection heat
+Heat transfer fundamentals: radiant heat versus convection heat

 A kilowatt of radiant heat and a kilowatt of convection heat do not have the same heat transfer properties.
 Whilst both take a kilowatt of energy to produce, their heat transfer properties are markedly different, implying dramatic differences in the amount of heat capacity you need to install and the length of time you need to run them.
 So as far as heating your home, office or workspace goes, there is a considerable energy difference at stake.